woohoolabs/yin-middleware/README.md

 $harmony->addMiddleware(new JsonApiRequestValidatorMiddleware());
 ```

 If validation fails, the appropriate JSON:API errors will be sent.
-If you want to customize
+If you want to customize the error messages or the
-the error messages or the responses, provide an Exception Factory of your own.
+responses, provide an Exception Factory of your own.
 For other customizations, feel free to extend the class.

-Available configuration options for the middleware (they can be set in the constructor):
+Available configuration options for the middleware (they can be passed to the constructor):

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original request will be included in the "meta"